 - 14th fret soundboard connection

-- Frets leveled and polished, no buzzing
+- Frets level and polished, fret ends dressed

 - Grover Sta Tite open gear tuners

-- Satin nitrocellulose lacquer finish
+- Satin nitrocellulose lacquer finish on most

-- Corian Nut and saddle.
+- Corian Nut and saddle, and occasionally ebony

 Claro walnut pair with different soundboards; left is Port Orford Cedar; right is Myrtlewood